 Just like every marriage is different, so is every divorce case.
-Some couples are able to cooperate and settle issues such as child custody or property division in a relatively easy manner, while other refuse to agree and take the case to a costly divorce trial.
-If you and your spouse are struggling to agree on certain issues but want to avoid the time, energy, and expense of trial in Mesa, one option you should consider is mediation we recommend you take time to speak with one of our divorce lawyers to see if this is an option in your decision to file for divorce.
+Some couples are able to cooperate and settle issues such as child custody or property division in a relatively easy manner, while others refuse to agree and take the case to a costly divorce trial.
+If you and your spouse are struggling to agree on certain issues but want to avoid the time, energy, and expense of a trial in Mesa, one option you should consider is mediation we recommend you take time to speak with one of our divorce lawyers to see if this is an option in your decision to file for divorce.

 How Divorce Mediation Works

 Though each mediation experience in Mesa can be different, the process generally involves the following:

 - The mediator will gather information regarding your family, marriage, and all of the issues that are relevant in your divorce.

 - The mediator will go over what you should expect from mediation and the specifics of how they run a mediation session.

 - The mediator will make an assessment of which issues can be agreed upon from the start and which issues may take some work for you to reach a settlement.

-- Conversation will be facilitated regarding your stances and your spouse’s stances on any sticking points and what issues are most important to you.
+- The conversation will be facilitated regarding your stances and your spouse’s stances on any sticking points and what issues are most important to you.

 - If you can agree on issues in your divorce, the mediator or an attorney will draft a mediation agreement, which you will both sign.
 If the court approves the mediation agreement, it will become part of the final judgment issued in your divorce.
 This means that if your spouse fails to abide by the agreement, you can request that the court enforce the terms of the agreement.